ray-project/ray/doc/source/serve/managing-java-deployments.md

 ## Future Roadmap

 In the future, we will provide more features on Ray Serve Java, such as:
-- better Java API experience
+- improved API to match the Python version
-- HTTP ingress for Ray Serve Java
+- HTTP ingress support
-- deploy a Java Spring project as a deployment
+- bring your own Java Spring project as a deployment